 Why Should you follow my example?

-My wife took the photo below on August 24, 2023, on the outdoor terrace of a restaurant in Edgewater, NJ.
-Two months later, we celebrated my 69th birthday.
-If I look to you younger than 69, please read on!
+My wife took the photo below on November 5, 2024, in the backyard of our house in Nothern New Jeresey.
+10 days earlier, we celebrated my 70th birthday.
+If I look to you younger than 70, please read on!

 My journey into longevity and performance nutrition research started with a disaster.
 Shortly before turning 42 in 1996, my life started to unravel from complications of undiagnosed late-stage type 2 diabetes.